 It is also important, however, that you know the difference between trendy and too trendy.
 Some popular techniques are also foundational, while others are fads that pass quickly.
 Your skills should have lasting value, but they also need to be relevant.

 Makeup artists are always learning, even if they’re working professionally.
 The beauty industry is constantly evolving, with new products, techniques, and trends emerging all the time.
 If you assume that being an expert means that you’re done learning, your skills won’t develop at the same pace as your art.
 Pick up new tricks and techniques from other artists, the industry around you, and wherever else you feel you can learn from.

 Social networking can be extremely useful for makeup artists.
 Online platforms give you a wider reach than more traditional advertising, and they let you display your work to people who might not see it elsewhere.

 Remember, however, that it is possible to discourage potential clients online.
-If you flood their newsfeed, followers might become annoyed and think you’re just an “Internet artist” rather than a professional with a real world career.
-Promotion and advertising requires careful balance.
+If you flood their newsfeed, followers might become annoyed and think you’re just an “Internet artist” rather than a professional with a real-world career.
+Promotion and advertising require careful balance.

 Lack of Preparation

 Being artistic and edgy doesn’t mean being unprepared.
 Before each contract, have a consultation meeting and create face charts that outline color and style options for your clients.
 Showing up to a job unprepared results in unhappy clients.